 Conventional warehousing platforms are schema dependent, supporting an assumptive analytics model.
 In this model, data elements forecasted to yield insights are defined in advance, as well as structure of the data store schema.

 Performance considerations are also important in initial design and the analyst must have knowledge of the underlying structure to insure query performance.
-When new columns are added to the table, the schema must need to be changed.
+When new columns are added to the table, the schema must change.

 Big Data analysis however, is largely non-assumptive.
-The analyst seeks hidden patterns, relationships or events in the data that were not intuitively obvious from the outset.
-The user must be able to query where the data takes him without the burden of performance considerations—and exploration can create requirements for new records to support the analysis trail.
+The analyst seeks hidden patterns, relationships or events in the data that were not obvious from the outset.
+The user must be able to query the data whereever it is stored and without the burden of performance considerations—and exploration can create requirements for new records to support the analysis trail.

 The TD Approach: Store-First, Schema-Later